 Every place I’ve traveled to during my nine months in Southeast Asia has moved me in some way.
 This week in Malaysia showed me that beautiful, kind people are still out there in this world, ready to lend a helping hand.
 I wonder if I’ll ever dive in a place as beautiful as Sipidan again.
 I’ll find out, because in three weeks, I plan to dive in Komodo, Indonesia.

 Next up for Kristin is a trip to one of the diving meccas of the world, the Maldives.
 From there she will continue to explore Southeast Asia, covering countries she hasn’t yet seen, such as the Philippines and Vietnam.
 You can follow her story on Facebook, Instagram and Twitter.
-Kristin is also an avid travel blogger; check out Be My Travel Muse for more.
+Kristin is also an avid travel blogger; check out her website Be My Travel Muse for more.